International Digital Marketing BA (Hons) top-upStudy level: Undergraduate

 Fees and funding

-2022/23 Tuition fees
+2024/25 Tuition fees

-For advice and guidance on tuition fees3 and student loans visit our Undergraduate Finance page and see The University’s Tuition Fee and Refund Terms and Conditions.
+For advice and guidance on tuition fees3 and student loans visit our undergraduate finance page and see the University’s Tuition Fee and Refund Terms and Conditions.

-We offer a range of International scholarships to students all over the world.
-For more information, visit our International Scholarships page.
+We offer a range of international scholarships to students all over the world.
+For more information, visit our international scholarships page.